ytm95/machine-learning-project-1/README.md

 The purpose of the project was to apply what we've learned on image recognition in a more realistic situation and explore different kinds of approches we can take and compare the results.

-In regards, we chose the 'Aerial Cactus Identification' (https://www.kaggle.com/c/aerial-cactus-identification), where we were to identify a specific type of cactus from different aerial imageries.
+In regards, we chose the 'Aerial Cactus Identification' (https://www.kaggle.com/c/aerial-cactus-identification), where we were to identify if an image has a specific type of cactus from different aerial angles.

 ### Dataset

 The dataset contains 17500 aerial images of a certain type of cactus.
 The image files were already unified in size, which made it more convenient in terms of image preprocessing.
+The training images were labelled with a binary value `has_cactus` = 1 or 0.

 ## Approaches

-In order to explore different approaches and packages offered for image recognition, we've made multiple submission to Kaggle Competition using different methods.
+In order to explore different approaches and packages offered for image recognition, we made multiple submission to Kaggle Competition using different methods.

 The approaches that we've taken are as follows: